RAF Bentwaters: 81st Tactical Fighter Wing

 The 81st Fighter-Interceptor Wing became the new host unit at Bentwaters in September 1951.
 The 81st, in various designations, remained at RAF Bentwaters for over 40 years during the Cold War era.
 The 81st FIW was a North American F-86A Sabre equipped unit, being activated at Moses Lake AFB, Washington in May 1950.
 In August 1951 the 81st flew initially into RAF Shepherds Grove, then in September transferred its headquarters to RAF Bentwaters.

-In October 1974, the 81st began operating F-4D Phantoms.
+In early 1965, the 81st began operating F-4D Phantoms.
 This would continue through early 1979, when the wing received and began operating the A-10A Thunderbolt II single-seat attack aircraft, affectionately known as the Warthog.
 The D model Phantoms were transferred to the 401st TFW at Torrejón AB, Spain.

 An A-10 Forward Operating Location (FOL) was established at Sembach Air Base, West Germany on 1 September 1978 when Det.
-1, 81st Tactical Fighter Wing was activated.
+"1, 81st Tactical Fighter Wing was activated.
 Revetments and a dozen hardened aircraft shelters were built and A-10A's began operations at Sembach during May 1979.
 Additional detachments were subsequently established at Leipheim, Alhorn and Norvenich Air Bases in West Germany and at two additional unmanned reserve FOLs which remain classified; one in the north of Germany and one in the south, both in rear of the other four named bases/airfields.
 A-10's and support resources routinely rotated to these FOLs from RAF Bentwaters for training and Tactical Evaluations.
 The C-130 rotating to the detachments was affectionately called "The Klong".
 In the event of war in the 1980s, the Bentwater A-10's were to fight from Germany, and Bentwaters would host F-16's from Nellis AFB and from Myrtle Beach AFB, South Carolina.